slowmist/vechain-core-nodes-security-checklist/README-en.md

 Given the feature of VeChain, the core design of this architecture is to make sure the robustness of the entire network.

-For against the DDoS attack, main nodes (BootNode and MasterNode) should deploy DDoS defense system, protecting BootNode providing inilization service for normal nodes;
+For against the DDoS attack, main nodes (BootNode and Authority Masternode) should deploy DDoS defense system, protecting BootNode providing inilization service for normal nodes;

 and